Youngest Trader, Only Female and Second-Ever African American Woman at the New York Stock Exchange

 Since her departure from the trading floor, Simmons is now a multifaceted entrepreneur, an author, personal finance expert, global motivational speaker, producer, and director.
 She was also named to Harper’s Bazaar’s “Woman Who Dare” 2019 list.

-Currently, Simmons is executive producing a film based on her life story with AGC studio – starring Kiersey Clemons and scheduled to release in summer 2021.
-Additionally, she is the host of Going Public – a new financial TV series on Entrepreneur.com coming out spring 2021.
+Currently, Simmons is executive producing a film based on her life story with AGC studio – starring Kiersey Clemons.
+Additionally, she is the host of Going Public – a new financial TV series on Entrepreneur.com that premiered in January 2022.

 The Power of Being the OTHER in the Room: Diversity & Inclusion